EugeneMadzaga/AirBnB_clone_v4/README.md

 * `def test_user_module_docstring(self)` - Test for the user.py module docstring
 * `def test_user_class_docstring(self)` - Test for the User class docstring

+##0x06.
+AirBnB clone - Web dynamic
+*[0.
+Last clone!] - Update the repository name to AirBnB_clone_v4, add contruting author
+*[1.
+Cash only] - Write a script that starts a Flask web application *[2.
+Select some Amenities to be comfortable!] - Replace the route 0-hbnb with 1-hbnb in the file 1-hbnb.py (based on 0-hbnb.py)
+*[3.
+API status] - Update the API entry point/ Change the route 1-hbnb to 2-hbnb in the file 2-hbnb.py/ Create a new template 2-hbnb.html (based on 1-hbnb.html/ Import the JavaScript static/scripts/2-hbnb.js
+*[4.
+Fetch places] - Replace the route 2-hbnb with 3-hbnb in the file 3-hbnb.py/ Create a new template 3-hbnb.html/ Write a JavaScript script (static/scripts/3-hbnb.js)
+*[5.
+Filter places by Amenity] -
+*[Replace the route 3-hbnb with 4-hbnb in the file 4-hbnb.py] - Create a new template 4-hbnb.html/ mport the JavaScript static/scripts/4-hbnb.js in the <head> tag (instead of 3-hbnb.js)/
+*
+*

 ## Examples of use
 ```